-- A. Services must be provided in accordance with the Principles of Child Welfare Services. - B. All services (even individual services) are provided through the lens of child safety. - 1.
-As part of service provision, it is the responsibility of the Service Provider to understand the child safety concerns and protective factors that exist within the family. - 2.
-Continual assessment of child safety and communication with the Local DCS Office is required.
-It is the responsibility of the Service Provider to report any safety concerns, per State statue, IC 31-33-5-1. - C. All service plans should include goals that address issues of child safety and the family's protective factors.
+- a.
+Services must be provided in accordance with the Principles of Child Welfare Services. - b.
+All services (even individual services) are provided through the lens of child safety. - i.
+As part of service provision, it is the responsibility of the Service Provider to understand the child safety concerns and protective factors that exist within the family. - ii.
+Continual assessment of child safety and communication with Probation or the Local DCS Office is required.
+It is the responsibility of the Service Provider to report any safety concerns, per State statue, IC 31-33-5-1. - c.
+All service plans should include goals that address issues of child safety and the family's protective factors.
 The monthly reports must outline progress towards goals identified in the service plans.